Researching trustworthy human-LLM interaction across alignment, interfaces, and human trust perception.

 XiDian University, China

-August 2025 - Our project has been selected for the first-round incubation funding from the Wellcome AI Accelerator!
+A VR and AI project was selected for first-round incubation funding from the Wellcome Trust AI Accelerator.